dchang56/dchang56.github.io/_posts/2018-06-26-Countdown-Regression.md

 ## 2.1 Survival-CRPS: proper scoring rules as training objectives

 A scoring rule is a measure of the quality of a probabilistic forecast.
-A forecast over a continuous outcome is a probability density function over all possible outcomes, $\hat{f} with corresponding cumulative density function \hat{F}.$ In reality, we observe some actual outcome, y.
+A forecast over a continuous outcome is a probability density function over all possible outcomes, $\hat{f}$ with corresponding cumulative density function $\hat{F}.$ In reality, we observe some actual outcome, y.
 A scoring rule S takes a predicted distribution and an actual outcome, and returns a loss $S(\hat{F},y)$.

 It is considered a *proper scoring rule* if for all possible distributions G,